ianhellstrom/rtfd/source/sql/plans.rst

 If we equip our robot with Oracle's query optimizer, the robot will not simply walk to the kitchen, find the items by searching for them, and then return with our refreshments, but try to do it as efficiently as possible.
 It will modify our query without altering the query's function (i.e. fetch you some booze and a few nibbly bits), and explore its options when it comes to retrieving the items from the kitchen.
 For instance, if we happen to have a smart fridge with a display on the door that shows where all bottles are located, including the contents, temperature, and size of each bottle, the robot does not have to rummage through decaying fruit and vegetables at the bottom in the hope that a bottle is located somewhere underneath the rubbish.
-Instead it can look up the drinks (from an index) and fetch the bottles we want by removing them from the spots highlighted on the display (by rowID).
+Instead it can look up the drinks (from an index) and fetch the bottles we want by removing them from the spots highlighted on the display (by ROWID).
 What the optimizer can also figure out is whether it is more advantageous to grab the beers and then check the pantry, or the other way round (join order).
 If the robot has to go down a few steps to obtain crisps while still holding the beer in its hands, the optimizer may decide that carrying the heavy and/or many beverages may be inefficient.
 Furthermore, it may decide to pick up a tray and place the products it has already extracted on it (temporary table) while continuing its search for the remaining items.